 “Anal Retentive”.
 I once gave my father a T-shirt on Christmas that said, “Does anal retentive have a hyphen?”
 I still do not know the answer to it but simply pondering the question is a good characteristic of a great modeling.
 One must be detail oriented, focus on presentation and formatting, and command a great understanding of accounting and statistics.
 The languages of finance are accounting and finance so understanding both to a great degree is essential.

-In an interview I did with Dr. Peter Linneman I asked him “what’s the best way to break in to the real estate business?”
+In an interview I did with Dr. Peter Linneman I asked him “what’s the best way to break into the real estate business?”
 His response, get to the point where you can do Excel in your sleep.
 So, how can young real estate professionals get to that point?

 If you want a child, it requires a pregnancy.
-The same is true with real estate.
+The same is true of real estate.
 The best way to break into real estate is to purchase on one’s own account.
 If you and starting out, a small house that you rent rooms to your friends.
 Place the house in an LLC and develop monthly financial statements, no matter how Spartan, for the business.
 Track every revenue dollar and expense in a spreadsheet that flows into financial statements.
 Develop a financial model for the project and the outgrowth will be a budgeting tool.

 Financial models are simply a way to better understand the risk in a deal, but real estate is not about sitting behind a computer and building spreadsheets.
 What do you like most about the real estate business?